Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Additional results

 \end{remark}

-\begin{remark}[Scaling the outcome variable] Since our method involves counts of differences in the outcome variable (or the fitted residuals) in shrinking intervals, we might not get a reasonable estimate if the responses are typically large in magnitude.
-This is why we suggest to scale (or modify) the outcome variable appropriately while using our variance estimators in practice.
-For instance, in~\cref{sec:houseprice} of the main paper, where we apply our method on a house price data, we use the logarithm of the house prices as the outcome variable since the house prices are typically large in magnitude. \end{remark}
+\begin{remark}[Scaling of the outcome variable] Since \eqref{Vhat} (resp.~\eqref{What}) involves counts of differences in the outcomes (resp.~the residuals) in shrinking intervals, we might not get a reasonable estimate in small samples if the outcomes (resp.~residuals) are typically large in magnitude relative to the sample size.
+Thus, the variance estimators proposed in \eqref{Vhat} and \eqref{What} are particularly useful in large samples, and can exhibit instability (that stems from the tuning parameter $h$) in small samples.
+Given this concern, we recommend the practitioners to use our theoretical results to make an informed choice on which estimator they should use for their data analyses, and then obtain permutation-based confidence intervals for the chosen estimator.
+We do, however, note that the asymptotic intervals proposed in \cref{CI1,cor:CIunad,adjustedCI} provide nominal coverage for all of our numerical experiments. \end{remark}